Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Community-based organizations are a vital first line of defense in the fight against STDs and HIV/AIDS in particular.
 They generate awareness and foster social change while providing access to testing and treatment.

-You may not be aware of all the STD resources available in Shreveport that can help prevent the spread of STDs.
+You may not be aware of all the STD resources in Shreveport that can help prevent the spread of STDs.
 Get connected with these community organizations that are leading the fight against STDs and HIV/AIDS with resources and support:

 The STD Clinic for Caddo Parish provides STD education, preventive health care, and referrals.
 You can receive counseling and low-cost testing for HIV, chlamydia, gonorrhea, and syphilis.
 It also offers partner notification, HPV and hepatitis A and B vaccines, STD treatment, HIV linkage services, and free condoms.
 Any resident of Caddo Parish is eligible for services, and appointments aren’t required.
 The Clinic offers a sliding fee scale based on your income and operates Monday through Friday from 8 a.m. to 4:30 p.m.